AtanasovAtanas/interactive-content/EN/01-Introduction-to-HTML-and-CSS/04-homework.md

 [task-description]
 ## Description

-* Create a html document
+* Create a HTML document.
 * Change the document **title** to *Simple HTML Page*
 * Use **paragraph** tag for plain text and **strong** tag for bold text